Bankrupting Sybil Despite Churn: ERGO

+If there is a large attack, the adversary pays more than \ergo.
+For example, consider the case where the ratio of bad ID joins to good ID joins is $x$ and these bad ID join events are evenly spread out over time.
+Thus, the number of bad IDs joining in any $1/\JoinEst$ seconds is about $x$.
+For each good join event, the adversary pays an entrance cost which is at least $1+2+3 + ... + x = \Theta(x^2)$.
+In contrast, the good ID that joins in this time pays at most $x+1 = O(x)$; recall that, in the worst case, this good ID joins after the bad IDs.
+Therefore, over this interval of $1/\JoinEst$ seconds, the good ID pays an entrance cost that is asymptotically the square root of what the adversary pays.

-More specifically, during a large attack, the adversary's spend rate is $T = \Theta(\xi \jIntervalAll)$, where {\boldmath{$\xi$}} is the average entrance cost, and {\boldmath{$\jIntervalAll$}} is the join rate for all IDs.
+A challenge we face in analyzing \ergo is establishing this flavor of result more generally.
+Nonetheless, we can extend this reasoning a bit further to demonstrate more intuition for why Theorem~\ref{thm:new-main-upper} is plausible.
+During a large attack, the adversary's spend rate is $T = \Theta(\xi \jIntervalAll)$, where {\boldmath{$\xi$}} is the average entrance cost, and {\boldmath{$\jIntervalAll$}} is the join rate for all IDs.
 Then, the good spend rate due to entrance costs is $\Theta(\xi \jInterval$), and the good spend rate due to purges is $\Theta(\jIntervalAll)$.
 When $\xi = \jIntervalAll/ \jInterval$, these two costs are balanced, and the good spend rate due to the entrance costs and purge costs is within a constant factor of:

 where the first step holds by our setting of $\xi$, the third step since $\jIntervalAll = \xi \jInterval$, and the final step since $T = \xi \jIntervalAll$.

 As a side note, our entrance cost approximates the ratio of the total join rate over the good join rate, which motivates the name {\textsc{\underline{E}ntire by \underline{R}ate of \underline{Go}od}}; \ergo is also the Greek word for work.